How to Register as a Self-Employed Sole Trader | Checkatrade

 • Pay Class 2 and Class 4 National Insurance

 As a sole trader, it’s important to budget accordingly.
-This can help you to manage your finances and ensure that your business can meet all financial obligations.
+This can help you manage your finances and ensure your business meets all financial obligations.

 The UK government website features a handy online tax calculator that is completely free to use with no registration required.
-It can help you to get a realistic idea of the amount of tax you will need to pay.
+It can help you to get a realistic idea of how much tax you will need to pay.

-There are many benefits of becoming a sole trader.
+If you become a sole trader, there are various benefits.
 These include but are not limited to:

 • Complete control of your company